easyparcel/OpenAPI-v2/source/includes/2025-06/_references.md

 ## Troubleshooting Guide

 ### API Key Issues
-- Ensure API key is not expired
+- Ensure Oauth 2.0 access token is not expired
-- Verify API key is correctly included in the authorization header
+- Verify Oauth 2.0 access token is correctly included in the authorization header
 - Check if your account has the necessary permissions

 ### Invalid Input